RealityStop/Bolt.Addons.Community/README.md

  - **Unit Descriptor Generator Window**

-   (The Unit Generator doesnt generate logic for the Unit only the Ports this generator is just a time saver, You have to add your won logic)
+   (The Unit Generator doesnt generate logic for the Unit only the Ports this generator is just a time saver, You have to add your own logic)

 --------